AndrewCarterUK/andrewcarteruk.github.io/_posts/2015-12-07-psr-6-has-serious-problems.markdown

 _"Unanimous -1 from Doctrine among all core developers.
 List of deficiencies too big and not pertinent to this thread."_

-The Doctrine team are the maintainers of ([according to packagist](https://packagist.org/search/?q=cache)) the most popular cache library in the PHP ecosystem.
+The Doctrine team are the maintainers of ([according to packagist](https://packagist.org/search/?q=cache)) the most popular caching library in the PHP ecosystem.

-Guzzle and Laravel also maintain a popular cache libraries and also voted '-1'.
-In fact, many of the '+1' votes are from projects that have **nothing to do with caching**.
+Guzzle and Laravel also maintain popular caching libraries voted '-1'.
+Other member projects in the FIG group should have alarm bells ringing loudly in their ears when they see these votes.

-It is definitely the case that member projects of the FIG should be much more careful with their '+1' votes.
 I would strongly suggest that the proposal is moved back to review or draft and the concerns of Doctrine, Guzzle and Laravel are listened to.

 ### Problem 2